cesarsalesgomes/dna/README.md

 _Below are the steps of creation:_

-1. Have in hand the credentials of the chosen cloud database (Recommended: `AWS RDS Mysql Database`).
+1. Have in hand the credentials of the chosen cloud database (Recommended: `AWS RDS Postgres Database`).

 2. Follow the steps of the **[Link](https://www.youtube.com/watch?v=adQDNRZ59r0)** to install Nginx, SSL and Node.js on an AWS EC2 FreeTier instance.

 3. Set the production enviroment variables on the `.bashrc` script file.
 They will be set when rebooting the server.

-4. Create the `Directus` project following the steps on **[Directus Quickstart Guide](https://docs.directus.io/getting-started/quickstart/)** using the database production credentials.
+4. Create the `Directus` project following the steps on **[Installing from CLI](https://docs.directus.io/self-hosted/installation/cli/#installing-from-cli)** using the database production credentials.
 The recommended directory is `/home/ec2-user` (The command `sudo su` will be necessary).

-5. Start the project using the **[Directus Linux tutorial](https://docs.directus.io/getting-started/installation/ubuntu/)** with `pm2`, to keep the application alive **(pm2 start npm --name "Directus" -- start)**.
+5. Start the project using the **[Ubuntu](https://docs.directus.io/self-hosted/installation/ubuntu/#ubuntu)** with `pm2`, to keep the application alive **(pm2 start npm --name "Directus" -- start)**.

 6. Clone the `dna` repository on the recommended directory of the step 3, go to the _nest_ folder, and also start the application with `pm2` **(pm2 start npm --name "Nest" -- start)**.
 The command will install the production modules, build and start the application.

-7. Copy the _/nestjs_ and _/directus_ server locations of the `default.conf` on the nginx folder, to the server locations of the `etc/nginx/conf.d/default.conf` file on the EC2 instance folder.
+7. Copy the _/nestjs_ and _/directus_ server locations of the `default.conf` on the nginx folder to the server locations of the `etc/nginx/conf.d/default.conf` file on the EC2 instance folder.

 8. Restart the Nginx server with the command `systemctl restart nginx`.